Author: Jeff Bacon

 How Dads.Law Helps OKC Fathers Establish Paternity

 Dads.Law focuses entirely on representing fathers in Oklahoma.
-That focus matters when paternity is contested or when the other side is racing the clock.
+That focus matters when paternity is contested or the other side is racing the clock.

 Strategy Built Around Fathers